awehook/vscode-blink-mind/README.md

 # Change Logs

+## v0.0.10
+- Tags manager: now topic can add tags.
+- Improve user experience: navigate to topic will move topic to the left center of the viewbox instead of the center of the viewbox.

 ## v0.0.9
 - Theme editor: now theme can be customized.
 - Remember the location of the last focused topic and when reopen the mindmap it will navigate to the last location.